 “When I was growing up, there weren’t terribly good shells out there.
 That’s going to be the biggest thing that has changed in upland hunting in the last twenty years: the quality of the new shells that are out there,” Webster says.
 “It doesn’t really matter what company you go with.
 They’re making some rounds now that we couldn’t even have dreamed of twenty years ago, as effectiveness goes.
 That has really been a game-changer.”

 But is there one that out performs the rest when it comes to sharp-tailed grouse hunting?
 Webster says going with a premium shell seems to make a difference in his experience.

 “I would rather shoot a really good premium shell that I could have a lot of confidence in rather than something that is just a little cheaper and doesn’t perform as well,” he says.

 “If you shoot a little more expensive shell you’re going to have a lot more dead birds on the ground compared to wounded birds.
 But you don’t have to go crazy, a really good copper plated lead like a Federal that costs around $12-13 a box is not super pricey,” he says.
 “The number of birds you’re going to find dead where they fall is going to be massively higher than the standard lead.
 Anything copper plated is definitely worth the money.
 The penetration is better; it seems to hit harder.”

 Bismuth, copper-plated bismuth, tungsten, and other non-toxic shot are also a great option for shooting at sharptails.
 They are similar to lead in that they maintain velocity downrange a little bit more, which is why it’s more effective than straight steel shot.
 Plus, as the name implies, it is non-toxic which is good news for the environment, the birds, and us.

-Rachelle Blair-Frasier is a Michigan native, bird dog enthusiast, and Managing Editor of Project Upland Magazine.
+Rachelle Blair-Frasier is a Michigan native, bird dog enthusiast, and former Managing Editor of Project Upland Magazine.